When you read this title you might have thought everyone uses hashtags, what’s new in that? Well, there is.

 3. Hashtag Ideas

-If you are searching for hashtags & you cannot think of any other relevant hashtag, here are some of the ideas:
+If you are researching hashtags & you cannot think of any other relevant hashtags, here are some of the ideas:

 Add “ig” or “insta” at the beginning or end of the word.
 For example, #goodnightig or #instagoodnight